avrebarra/avrebarra/README.md

 # 🌱 Avré Barra - A Raccoon

 Also a web backend engineer!
 Based in Yogyakarta, Indonesia.

-Got passions for backend system & architectures, and this sweet things about service orchestration.
-I work at 📮LinkAja one of biggest new Fintech companies in Indonesia.
+Work at 📮LinkAja.id, one big Fintech co of Indonesia.

 Previously also worked at unicorn startup 🦄Bukalapak.com at its fastest-growing pace period: **Hundreds of mates, >5mil requests/day, and >50 microservices orchestrated.** I work well as a team as well as on my own 🐐